fae-exe/kamoshigay/README.txt

     *coldMutator
 		name:Cold-mutation
-		desc:<q>This process can distillate the essence of kamoshiglaces into a singular sadmoshika, taking the cold from <i>outside</i> the goats and concentrating it within a single one of them.
+		desc:<q>This process can distillate the essence of kamoshicolds into a singular sadmoshika, taking the cold from <i>outside</i> the goats and concentrating it within a single one of them.
 The others are released into the wild.</q> <//> <.> Gives you 1 sadmoshika. cost:5 coldKamoshika, 500 capriCoins
 		tags:transmutation
 		on earn:yield 1 sadShika